benrbray/noteworthy/README.md

 > Noteworthy is currently in development!
 I work on Noteworthy in my free time, so progress comes in bursts.
-I hope to have a public beta available for release before January 2022.

 # Noteworthy ([https://noteworthy.ink/](https://noteworthy.ink/))